Dajustus99/Dajustus99.github.io/README.md

-# Github Pages Tutorial
+# School Project Website
-This repository contains a tutorial on how to use [Github Pages](https://pages.github.com/) to host a personal website.
+This repository was made to host a website for my school project educating about recent trends in online gambling.

-You can work your way through the tutorial at [https://srisi.github.io/github_pages_tutorial/](https://srisi.github.io/github_pages_tutorial/).
+This repository was based on the following tutorial [https://srisi.github.io/github_pages_tutorial/](https://srisi.github.io/github_pages_tutorial/).